caiomcs04/santanderBoot/README.md

 ## Functionalities

-> This project aims at the functionality of being:
-> - A sample of a basic form using material-ui, focused on programming practice
+> This application aims to show data consumed from a database in a customer-friendly way

 ## Authors